swapdisk/ansible-bash-shrink-lv/infra.lvm_tools/shrink_lv/README.md

 # ansible-bash-shrink-lv
-Ansible role that shrinks a logical volume.
+Ansible role for shrinking a logical volume.
 The role contains the shell scripts to shrink the logical volume, as well as the script wrapping it to run as part of the pre-mount step during the boot process.
-The shrink script uses the value defined with the key `x-systemd.shrinkfs` in the options field for the device entry in the `/etc/fstab` to determine the new size.
-Example:
+The devices to shrink and their expected sizes should be passed via the `shrink_lv_devices` variable.
+For example
 ```
-/dev/mapper/fedora-fedora /mnt ext4 defaults,x-systemd.shrinkfs=3G 1 2
+vars:
+  shrink_lv_devices:
+  - device: /dev/mapper/test
+    size: 4G
 ```

-This instructs the shrink script to reduce the `/dev/mapper/fedora-fedora` device to `3G`.

 ## Example of a playbook to run the role
 The following yaml is an example of a playbook that runs the role against a group of hosts named `rhel` to extend their boot partition by 1G.